mgganeshguptha-source/rag-chatbot/README.md

 ## Supported File Types

-Currently supports:
+✅ **Currently supports:**
 - `.txt` files (plain text)

-Future support planned for:
-- `.pdf` files (Phase 3)
+- `.pdf` files (text-based PDFs)
-- `.jpg` images via OCR (Phase 3)
+- `.jpg/.jpeg` files (images with text via OCR)

+⚠️ **Note**: Image-based/scanned PDFs are not yet supported.
+Only text-based PDFs work currently.

 ## How It Works

-1. **Document Loading**: Connects to Google Drive and retrieves all `.txt` files from the specified folder
+1. **Document Loading**: Connects to Google Drive and retrieves all supported files (TXT, PDF, JPG) from the specified folder
+2. **Text Extraction**:
+   - TXT files: Direct UTF-8/Latin-1 decoding
+   - PDF files: Text extraction using pypdf library
+   - JPG files: OCR text extraction using pytesseract
-2. **Text Chunking**: Splits documents into manageable chunks with overlap for better context
+3. **Text Chunking**: Splits documents into manageable chunks with overlap for better context
-3. **Query Processing**: When you ask a question, the system searches for relevant chunks using keyword matching
+4. **Query Processing**: When you ask a question, the system searches for relevant chunks using keyword matching
-4. **Smart Routing**:
+5. **Smart Routing**:
    - If Drive documents contain relevant information (relevance score > 0.4), uses Drive context
    - If Drive lacks relevant information, automatically falls back to Gemini's general knowledge
-5. **Response Generation**: Sends context to Gemini AI (with automatic retry on temporary failures) to generate an accurate answer
+6. **Response Generation**: Sends context to Gemini AI (with automatic retry on temporary failures) to generate an accurate answer
-6. **Source Attribution**: Shows which documents were used (📄 for Drive sources, 🌐 for general knowledge)
+7. **Source Attribution**: Shows which documents were used (📄 for Drive sources, 🌐 for general knowledge)

 ## Architecture